hammingweight/spring_on_oci/README.md

 $ ./provision_configure_deploy.sh
 ```

-If the script fails almost immediately with this error you didn't upload your API signing key or you don't have permission to deploy
+If the script fails almost immediately with the error below, you probably didn't upload your API signing key
-to the region that you selected

 ```
 Error: Service error:NotAuthenticated.
 The required information to complete authentication was not provided or was incorrect..